emfinfo/daolayer/README.md

 * getMaxStringValue is now deleted from JpaDaoAPI
 * getMinIntValue is now added to JpaDaoAPI
 * getMaxIntValue(Search) is now renamed getIntValue(Search)
+* small bug correction in Search2 (no more where key when no filter is added)

 New in release 5.35 :
 * updateList(...) in JpaDaoAPI now returns an integer array : [0]=number of updated objects, [1]=number of added objects